BBN-D/poi-visio/README.md

 poi-visio
 =========

+poi-visio is a Java library that loads Visio OOXML (vsdx) files and creates an in memory data structure that allows full access to the contents of the document.
+There is built-in support for easily traversing the content of the document in a structured way, and can render pages to simplified PNG files, or other backends supported by Java AWT.
+It is built using the Apache POI library which operates on other Microsoft OOXML documents (docx, pptx, xlsx).
+Currently the library only operates in read-only mode, but its design does not exclude being able to modify existing documents or creating new documents.

-This implementation of a visio parser is based on the POI java library.
-It can *only* handle the XML version of visio files (.vsdx), and not older XML or proprietary formats (.vsd, .vsx).
+Currently, this library cannot handle older XML or proprietary formats (.vsd, .vsx).

-Currently, this parser is read only, and cannot write new visio documents or modify existing documents.

 Dealing with visio files
 ========================